 So there you have it.
 Now you know about all of the best herbs for your lungs and respiratory system.
 Hopefully the information in this article can you breathe easier and improve your overall health.

 We have another article that covers all of the Best Essentials Oils for Your Lungs, so definitely check that out it you’re interested.
+You can also consider filling you home with oxygen-producing plants, which can improve the air that you’re breathing.

 Keep in mind that this article is for informational purposes only.
 As always, please speak with your doctor for medical advice and treatment.
 Thank you so much for reading and as always, breathe easy my friend.